ElectrodeYT/CustomTruthAndDareBot/README.md

 # Custom Truth and Dare Bot

 This is a somewhat easy to customize Truth and Dare bot.
+The truth and dares can also be integrated into other bots by including `TruthDareCog` from `truthdare.py`.

-The configuration is simple: create a `config.json` file with the following:
+The configuration for the included bot is simple: create a `config.json` file with the following:

 ```json
 {